 To ensure that your design is user-centric, consider the following:

-• Usability Testing: Perform usability testing with real users to validate decisions and identify issues.
-This is an essential practice to avoid UX Design Mistakes.
+- Usability Testing: Perform usability testing with real users to validate decisions and identify issues.
+This is an essential practice and common mistakes to avoid in UX design.

 By striking a balance between beauty and usability, you will create designs that are both aesthetically pleasing and functional, enhancing the overall user experience.